Ergodic literature: Concept

-Ergodic literature is not defined by medium, but by the way in which the text functions.
+These seven variables are capable of producing a total of 576 unique media positions (3 x 2 x 2 x 2 x 2 x 3 x 4), of which conventional hypertext and literature represent only a small part.
+Among these, Aarseth defines an 'ergodic text' as any one which requires at least one of the three other user functions beyond mere interpretation.
 Thus, both paper-based and electronic texts can be ergodic: "The ergodic work of art is one that in a material sense includes the rules for its own use, a work that has certain requirements built in that automatically distinguishes between successful and unsuccessful users."

 Cybertext

 Cybertext is Aarseth’s perspective on dynamic textual machines; he proposes reserving ‘cybertext’ for texts where ‘calculation’ produces scriptons.
-The process of reading printed matter, in contrast, involves "trivial" extranoematic effort, that is, merely moving one's eyes along lines of text and turning pages.
-Thus, hypertext fiction of the simple node and link variety is ergodic literature but not cybertext.
-Simple node‑link hypertexts can be ergodic without being cybertexts; conditional links and computation shift them toward cybertext.
-A non-trivial effort is required for the reader to traverse the text, as the reader must constantly select which link to follow, but a link, when clicked, will always lead to the same node.
-A chat bot such as ELIZA is a cybertext because when the reader types in a sentence, the text-machine actually performs calculations on the fly that generate a textual response.
-The I Ching is likewise cited as an example of cybertext because it contains the rules for its own reading.
-The reader carries out the calculation but the rules are clearly embedded in the text itself.
-Without free text search, many hypertexts are more, not less, linear than a codex.
+Thus, works of hypertext fiction of the simple node and link variety may be ergodic literature but not cybertext: it is the presence of conditional links and computation that shift them toward being cybertext.
+A chat bot such as ELIZA is considered a cybertext because when the reader types in a sentence, the text-machine actually calculates directly based on the user's input to generate a textual response.
+Likewise, the I Ching is cited as an example of cybertext: though it is the reader that carries out the calculation, the rules to generate responses are clearly embedded in the text itself.

 It has been argued that these distinctions are not entirely clear and scholars still debate the fine points of the definitions.
 The concepts of cybertext and ergodic literature were of seminal importance to new media studies, in particular literary approaches to digital texts and to game studies.

-It has been suggested as a tool to enhance learner engagement and motivation in language education.
+Cybertext has also been suggested as a tool to enhance learner engagement and motivation in language education.

 Examples

-Aarseth gives two major lists of examples of ergodic literature throughout the work - first in the opening chapter, then in the third, where a possible typology is discussed.
+Aarseth gives two major lists of examples of ergodic literature throughout the work – first in the opening chapter, then in the third, where a possible typology is discussed.
 The major examples listed throughout the work include: